BharathChandraNaiduAyyalu/MIVI-FLIKART-ANALYSIS/README.md

 ---

-## 📁 Files Included

-- `MIVI.xlsx`: Raw dataset with product metrics
-- `README.md`: Summary and insights
-- *(Optional)* Dashboard visuals and KPI cards (available on request)

----

 ## 🛠️ Tools Used

 - Excel for data cleaning and transformation
 - Power BI for dashboard visualization
-- SQL for revenue and rating calculations
 - Markdown for documentation

 ---

-## 📬 Contact

-For dashboard samples, freelance inquiries, or portfolio access:

 **Bharath Chandra Naidu Ayyalu**
-📍 Hayathnagar, Telangana, India
-📧 [Add your email or Fiverr profile link here]
-🧠 Specializing in Power BI, DAX, SQL, and client-ready documentation
+🧠 Specializing in Excel, Power BI, DAX, SQL, and client-ready documentation

 # MIVI-FLIKART-ANALYSIS